csev/dj4e/assn/dj4e_hello.md

 DIY: Hello World / Sessions
 ===========================

-In this application, you will make a new application in your `django_projects` and add a bit of code to make use of sessions.
+In this assignment, you will make two new applications in your `django_projects` to make it so that the `/` path actually returns a page and add a bit of code to make use of sessions.

 A key element of this assignment is that we will tell you "what to do" and less exact steps to cut and paste.
 It is time for you to understand how to "Do It Yourself" (DIY).

 This assignment will not have any models - just views.
 In this assignment you will be looking at the `dj4e-samples` code and figuring out how to read and adapt sample code.